yarnpkg/berry/packages/gatsby/content/features/plugnplay.md

 title: "Plug'n'Play"
 ---

+> **PnP API**
+>
+> Are you a library author trying to make your library compatible with the Plug'n'Play installation strategy?
+Do you want to use the PnP API for something awesome?
+If the answer to any of these questions is yes, make sure to visit the [PnP API](/advanced/pnpapi) page after reading the introduction!

 Unveiled in September 2018, Plug'n'Play is a new innovative installation strategy for Node.
 Based on prior works from other languages (for example [autoload](https://getcomposer.org/doc/04-schema.md#autoload) from PHP), it presents interesting characteristics that build upon the regular commonjs `require` workflow in an almost completely backward-compatible way.

 ```toc